Ibrahimajiboro/Python_Soccer_Database/README.md

 # Soccer Database Analysis

 This project involves an in-depth analysis of a soccer dataset, focusing on various metrics, trends and insights drawn from the data.
 The goal is to explore relationships, identify patterns and establish the teams with the best results and attributes using Python and key data analysis libraries.
 This soccer dataset contains data of soccer matches, players and teams from several European countries from 2008 to 2016.
-The link to the datasets used for analysis is : https://www.kaggle.com/datasets/hugomathien/soccer

 ## Table of Contents
 - [Introduction](#introduction)